 Also, feel free to mix it up and use sweet potatoes instead of regular potatoes in the topping.
-Either would be delicious!
+Either would be delicious, especially around the holidays!

 Start by chopping and sautéing your veggies in a skillet with some olive oil until tender.
 This will be your shepherd’s pie filling.
 Then, toss in the lentils, veggie broth, tomatoes, and spices.
 Bring to a boil then reduce heat and simmer for about 15-20 minutes.
 (The lentils should absorb most of the liquid and become tender.)

 While the lentils are simmering, start those mashed taters!

 In a pot, bring potatoes to a boil, then lower the heat and simmer for about 15-20 minutes, until soft.
 (To save time, slice your potatoes in half or into smaller pieces first.
 That way, they won’t take as long to boil).

 Next, drain and add olive oil, garlic powder, and black pepper.
 Mash using a potato masher (or a fork) adding a few splashes of veggie broth until the taters are creamy, but still thick.

-When everything is cooked, put the lentil mixture in a pan:
+When everything is cooked, pour the lentil mixture into a baking pan:

-And then layer the potatoes on top and use a spatula to evenly spread them across the top, before popping it in the oven at 400 degrees F.
+And then layer the mashed potatoes on top and use a spatula to evenly spread them across the top, before popping it in the oven at 400 degrees F.

 How to Store Shepherd’s Pie